keithbsmiley-other/emilysite/_posts/2021-4-29-efficient-breathing-breath-retention.md

 It most likely felt shallow and light, with your inhales deeper than your exhales.
 It was kind of like quietly hyperventilating.
 Like with tech apnea, during stress responses such as this, your body de-prioritizes deep breaths and you might stop breathing all together at times.

+(You'll actually see fear expressed by breath holding a lot in a variety of novels, "She released the breath she didn't realize she was holding...")

 When I thought about this, it honestly felt like it went against everything I thought I knew about breath.
 Why would we stop breathing in stressful situations?
 Wouldn’t we want *more* oxygen?

 First, we have to look at the fear response: Freeze.